Palm Beach State College: History

-Organization

-The college is part of the Florida College System.

 Campus

 Palm Beach State College's main campus is located in Palm Beach County, Florida.
 In addition to the Lake Worth campus, the largest (114 acre/51 building complex) and longest established campus (1956), the college also serves students at full-service locations in Belle Glade (1978), Palm Beach Gardens (1982), Boca Raton (1983) and Loxahatchee Groves (2017).

 Academics

-Palm Beach State College enrolls nearly 26,666 students in over 100 programs of study including bachelor of applied science, associate in arts and associate in science degree programs, and short-term certificates.
+Palm Beach State College enrolls nearly 25,000 students in over 100 programs of study including bachelor of applied science, associate in arts and associate in science degree programs, and short-term certificates.

 Enrollment

-The most popular program of study is the associate in arts degree.
-Among associate in science degrees, the nursing program has the highest enrollment and number of graduates.
-In August 2009, the college started its first baccalaureate program, a Bachelor of Applied Science degree in Supervision & Management.
-Palm Beach State now offers three bachelor's degrees in six tracks.
-Information Management was added in 2011 and Nursing in 2012.

 The college is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the Bachelor of Science, Bachelor of Applied Science, Associate in Arts, Associate in Science and Associate in Applied Science degrees.

 The Palm Beach State College truck technology program was ranked as the best in the United States in 2015.

 Athletics

-The college athletics teams, which are nicknamed the Panthers, compete in the Southern Conference of the Florida State College Activities Association, a body of the National Junior College Athletic Association Region 8.
-In 2013, the Panther baseball team were runners up at the Alpine Bank Junior College World Series.
-The Panthers lost 7-3 in the National Championship Game to Central Alabama Community College.
+The Palm Beach Panthers compete in the Southern Conference of the Florida State College Activities Association, a body of the National Junior College Athletic Association Region 8.
+In 2013, the Panthers baseball team were runners-up at the Alpine Bank Junior College World Series.